- Having a great business idea in mind and the motivation to start it is not enough to succeed in the business world.

 The world has evolved due to our fast-paced lifestyles.
 We now crave the need for instant access to information.
 Most people carry mobile devices, so technology has had to become smarter.
 It makes good business sense to use smart technology to your advantage.
 With cloud software, you can invoice on-the-go and reconcile your bank accounts anywhere.

-3. Separate between personal and business
+3. Separate your personal and business accounts

 Personal transactions don’t belong in your business bank accounts.
 You need to see yourself and your business as two separate entities.
 The aim is to have your business support your lifestyle.
 Never mix transactions between the two.